Piano-Walrus/duelCafeCardScripts/README.md

 At the top of each script, you can declare and set any custom properties you deem appropriate and/or necessary (see [Custom Properties](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/README.md#custom-properties)).
 You can also set a global `msg` property after the `id` property, and it will be applied to every possible pop-up menu that each of the script's commands could theoretically generate, as opposed to setting a `msg` for each command individually.

-The next and final property should always be `commands`, which expects a list of objects.
+The next and final property in every script should always be `commands`, which expects a list of objects.
 Each object in that list can have the following properties:

 | Property  | Expected Type | Description |
 | :--- | :--- | :--- |